Category: Education

 Posted on: August 17, 2015 by

 In the simplest terms, PCOS is a health condition linked with both hormone imbalance and insulin resistance.
 It is the most common hormonal and reproductive problem affecting women of child-bearing age.
 Defining the Condition.
-The hormones involved in controlling periods, and ultimately reproduction, are produced in the pituitary gland located in the [Read more...]
+The hormones involved in controlling periods, and ultimately reproduction, are produced in the pituitary gland located in [Read more...]

-Posted on: April 14, 2015 by
+Posted on: August 2, 2015 by

 Posted on: January 3, 2015 by